 On April 30, 2018, OSHA issued a press release correcting an implementation error that impacts the compliance obligations of employers in state-plan states.

-At the time this release was published, several state plans had yet to implement the electronic recordkeeping rule, including California, Maryland, Minnesota, South Carolina, Utah, Washington, and Wyoming.
+At the time this article was published, the majority of states operating under a State Plan have adopted an identical or similar version of the rule.
+However, a few state plans have yet to implement the electronic recordkeeping rule, including California, Maryland, Utah, Washington, and Wyoming.

 What happens if an employer failed to submit their 300A data by the first filing deadline?